jcs666a/React-Final-Project/README.md

 Just run "npm start"

-In your smartphone with Expo app scan th QR
+In your smartphone with Expo app scan the QR

 Enjoy it!